 - Rose Vox ** – choir open to all students

-- Rock Bands – some proficiency on chosen instrument needed, and mandatory participation into a core ensemble program
+- Rock Bands – some proficiency on chosen instrument needed, and mandatory participation in a core ensemble program

-- String Ensemble – a small ensemble organised to suit students of different capabilities
+- String Ensemble ** – a bespoke string ensemble that suits students of different capabilities

 ** are core ensembles.
 Participation into at least one core ensemble is mandatory.
 This is to ensure that students gain experience in a variety of styles and cover essential bases in their technical and musical development.